vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       `--stop-containers` is set, otherwise they're left alone.

     `-s`, `--[no-]stop-containers`
-      Stop all containers from pool *name*.
+      Stop all containers from pool *pool*.
 Enabled by default.

     `-u`, `--[no-]unregister-users`
-      Unregister users from pool *name* from the system, i.e. remove entries from `/etc/passwd` and `/etc/group`.
+      Unregister users from pool *pool* from the system, i.e. remove entries from `/etc/passwd` and `/etc/group`.
 Enabled by default.

 `pool ls` [*names...*]